CURRICULUM MODEL 2021-2022

 The curriculum at The North School is split into three key stages.

-Key Stage 3 covers years 7 and 8.
-The aim of the curriculum in these two year groups is to develop students’ literacy and numeracy skills, enhance key learning skills in a range of subjects and ensure all students have the necessary understanding to make progress in their learning.
-In Year 7, our students follow a rigorous academic and creative curriculum, featuring English, Mathematics, Science, History, Geography, MFL, Values, Computing, Performing Arts, Creative Arts, Design Technology and Physical Education.
+Key Stage 3 covers years 7, 8 and 9.
+The aim of the curriculum in these three year groups is to develop students’ literacy and numeracy skills, enhance key learning skills in a range of subjects and ensure all students have the necessary understanding to make progress in their learning.
+Our students follow a rigorous academic and creative curriculum, featuring English, mathematics, science, history, geography, MFL, values, computing, music, performing arts, creative arts, technology and physical education.

 Key Stage 4